supervitas/babel-throw-error-uglifier/Readme.md

-Babel Plugin for replacing thow Errors to throw 0, for better minification
+Babel plugin for replacing throwing errors with strings to throw 0, for better minification, can be used with webpack or gulp
 ==========

 Install